 synchronized across the remaining components of the application (the

-element which displays the output total).
+total input element which displays the output total).
 This leaves

 a lot of room for bugs.
 Furthermore, this code does not perform any